niftynei/droidtalks/drawables/drawables.md

 ——

-### Measurement
+### onMeasure
-- View queries the Drawable for its desired size, using getIntrinsic
+- View queries the Drawable for its desired size `getIntrinsic…()`

 —

-### Measurement
+### onMeasure
-- View queries the Drawable for its desired size, using getIntrinsic
+- View queries the Drawable for its desired size `getIntrinsic…()`
-- View uses the dimens of the Drawable to calculate its dimens and reports back its size to parent
+- View uses the dimens of the Drawable to calculate its dimens and reports back its size to its parent

 ^ Every view does this a little bit differently

 —

-### Draw
+### onDraw
 - Calculates the bounds for that drawable*

-^ * Calculating the bounds for the drawable can happen any time after the measurement of the view has happened

 —

-### Draw
+### onDraw
 - Calculates the bounds for that drawable*
-- Sets bounds on the drawable.
+- Calls `setBounds()` on the drawable*

+^ * Calculating and setting the bounds for the drawable can happen any time after the measurement of the view

 —

-### Draw
+### onDraw
 - Calculates the bounds for that drawable*
-- Sets bounds on the drawable.
+- Calls `setBounds()` on the drawable*
-- Calls draw on the drawable
+- Calls `draw(canvas)` on the drawable

 ^ It’s worth mentioning that the contract between the drawable and the view that you’re constructing isn’t set in stone.
 How they interact depends on the view that you’re drawing.

 —

 ### A Few Notes:
-The View assumes that the drawable knows what size it wants to be before the bounds get set.
+Views assume that the drawable knows what size it wants to be before the bounds get set.

-^ This means that if you want to do any fancy calculations in the drawable, you’ll need a way to get the parent view to calculate the bounds for you, without knowing the size of the drawable.
+^ You may need to know the size of the drawable before knowing how much space you have to draw in.

 —

 ### A Few Notes:
-The View assumes that the drawable knows what size it wants to be before the bounds get set.
+Views assume that the drawable knows what size it wants to be before the bounds get set.

 Every View computes the drawable’s bounds differently.